antonWetzel/treee/readme.md

 - `cargo run --bin=importer (--release)`
 	- select input file (`.las` or `.laz`)
 	- select empty output folder
-		- content will be deleted
+	- wait to open the input file
 	- wait for import phase
+	- project file is created
-		- viewer can open the project after the import phase
+		- viewer can open the project after the file is created before all calculations are done
 	- wait for calculate phase

 ## Viewer